Home /Blog /

 1. HelloSend

-HelloSend runs SMS, WhatsApp, and voice calling from inside the CRM your team already uses, instead of sitting next to it as a separate tool.
-Every interaction, whether it's a campaign, a support reply, or a call, stays tied to the same customer record.
+HelloSend runs SMS, WhatsApp, and voice calling from inside the CRM your team already uses instead of sitting next to it as a separate tool.

 HelloSend isn't a CRM replacement.
 It's built for teams that already work with Zoho, HubSpot, Pipedrive, Salesforce, Zendesk, or Microsoft Teams who want engagement across channels without adding another disconnected tool.